IT2805/assignments-2016H/7/assignment.md

 If the user checks the checkbox, the following should happen:
 * the task should have a line through it

 Should the user uncheck the checkbox, the task should be reverted to it's default state (no line through).
+This part should be completed using CSS.

 ## Part 5: Making it Interactive (25%)
 We have not forgotten about the output element.
 Every time you update a task (check it, uncheck it or add it) the output element should be updated with the number of completed tasks and the number of tasks.
 E.g. if you have 7 tasks and 3 are completed, it should read '3/7 completed'.